imjohnbo/alfred-ghlinks/README.md

 npm i -g alfred-ghlinks
 ```

-Next, up open your trusty Alfred workflow editor and "Configure workflow" to type in
+Next, up open your trusty Alfred workflow editor and "Configure workflow" to type in some required values:
+- Name of the JSON file with your links
+- Owner and name of the GitHub repository with the JSON file
+- GitHub token that can access the GitHub repository

 <img width="1792" alt="image" src="https://user-images.githubusercontent.com/2993937/184047912-3e16060b-a1d5-43d9-bedf-5866a772edce.png">